88888888oleg/route_flutter_bloc/README.md

 •	Locks route-aware effects during the transition
 •	Delays listener execution until the target route is fully active
-•	Prevents premature or duplicated didPopNext calls
+•	Prevents premature or duplicated didPopNext calls When using Navigator.popUntilGuarded('/routeName'), only one route in the stack (the one matched by the name) will receive didPopNext — and only after the first frame.
+All intermediate routes will not receive didPopNext.
+This is intentional and prevents unexpected re-activation logic.
+So, if you use popUntilGuarded — only the final matching route gets didPopNext.
+If you use popUntil — all routes below will get didPopNext as usual.

 **⚠️ The target route must have a name (RouteSettings.name) assigned when pushed.**
 ```dart